genestack/user-tutorials/source/tutorials/Getting_started/browse-data.rst

 Currently, we have a comprehensive collection of **publicly available datasets** imported from GEO NCBI, ENA, SRA and ArrayExpress.
-We also provide other useful data that can be used in bioinformatic analysis namely reference genomes or annotations.
+We also provide other useful data that can be used in bioinformatic analysis, namely reference genomes or annotations.

 .. image:: images/data-browser.png